Selena Gomez Reunites With Timothée Chalamet Before 2018 Oscars

 The 25-year-old pop star and actress and the 22-year-old actor, who play lovers in Woody Allen's upcoming film A Rainy Day in New York (as scene on set, above), were spotted having drinks together with friends at a restaurant at the Sunset Tower Hotel in Hollywood.

-Chalamet arrived around 9:30 p.m. with a male pal and had dinner.
-Gomez walked in with a few girlfriends about two hours later, a source told E!
+Chalament arrived around 9:30 p.m. with a male pal, while Gomez was spotted walking in with a few girlfriends about two hours later, a source told E!
 News exclusively.
-Chalamet chatted with her on the phone before she arrived and the two found each other inside.
+He chatted with her on the phone before she arrived and the two found each other inside.

 They sat next to each other at a table and appeared to enjoy a friendly chat over drinks.
 Gomez had a martini, while Chalamet was seen with a Jack and Coke.